21 Unique Cheerleading Fundraiser Ideas for Teams and Squads

 Pancake breakfasts have been a popular sports-related activity since 1948.
 And they still work today to fundraise for your cheer squad, too.

 Get the ingredients for pancakes, syrup, and toppings, like fruit, whipped cream, and chocolate chips.
-Set up a serving line with pancakes, syrup, and toppings, and have volunteers serve the food to guests.
+Set up a serving line to make it easy for volunteers to serve food to your guests.

 Sell tickets for the pancake breakfast in advance or at the door.
 Consider offering a discount for families or groups.